marknotton/loggerer/README.md

 ## Defining your default settings

-You can define all your Lumberjack settings to be referenced by all instances globally.
+You can define all your Lumberjack settings like this:
 ```
 log.settings({
   theme : 'atom-light',
-  cache : false,
+  cache : true,
   seperator : ’ - ’
   ...
 });